Classification

 By 1846, a lime shed had been built over the head of the Middle Basin Arm.
 There is archaeological evidence to show that two lime sheds were built on this site.
 The earliest one spanned only half the width of the arm on its western side and this was afterwards demolished and replaced by the second, which spanned the full width of the arm.
 This allowed two boats to be loaded undercover and this reflected an increase in the lime trade at Bugsworth.

-The lane leading from Chinley Road to the bridge over the Middle Basin Arm was along an embankment contained within battered-stone revetments and later this was widened and heightened.
+The lane leading from Chinley Rd to the bridge over the Middle Basin Arm was along an embankment contained within battered-stone revetments and later this was widened and heightened.
 At first, it was 15¼ feet wide at wharf level and after allowing for, say, a 10º angle of batter and an embankment height of around 12¼ feet, the width at lane level was about 11 feet.

 This revetment was pierced by three asymmetrically spaced openings.
 The two openings adjoining Chinley Road Bridge had semi-circular arches, while the one by the bridge over the Middle Basin Arm was flat arched, being capped by a large stone lintel.
 The two openings by Chinley Road Bridge permitted a boat moored on the Middle Basin North Wharf to be loaded with lime from the Navigation Kilns.
 The purpose of the opening by the bridge over the Middle Basin Arm is unclear, unless it was simply to provide additional pedestrian access between the kiln yard and the Middle Basin North Wharf.